Consensys/quorum-go-utils/README.md

 # Quorum go utils

-This project contains common golang types and functions used when developing Quorum-tools.
+This project contains common golang types and functions that can be used when developing tools for Quorum.